Campbell Island Teal (Anas

 I am leaving New Zealand to move to another country.
 How can I take my pet parrot with me?

 You will need a CITES export permit to take your parrot with you.
-You can apply to the nearest DOC CITES officer.
+You can apply to the nearest DOC CITES ranger.
 You will also need to talk to the Ministry for Primary Industries (MPI) about any requirements they have.
-The importing country will also have regulations, so please look into those as well.
+The importing country will also have regulations, so look into those as well.

-I was online and saw that I can get a pet hamster / snake / frog / beetle / chimpanzee / etc. How can I import one into New Zealand?
+I was online and saw that I can get a pet hamster/snake/frog/beetle/chimpanzee/etc. How can I import one into New Zealand?

 New Zealand has strict biosecurity regulations, and does not allow in new species as pets.
 It is not possible to import any of these species.
 There is more information about this on the MPI website.